lyteword/chspurgeon-tod/volume-4/psalm-87.md

 **Verse 6.**

-1\."
-The Lord" will make the Census.
+1\.
+"The Lord" will make the Census.

 2\.
 He will "count" whether a man be rightly there or no.